 Finally he decided to leave England and try to kill himself on more interesting foreign roads in far-flung parts of the world.
 He toured Europe, the Middle East and Asia and eventually became an English teacher specialising in novel-analysis and not specialising in grammar.

 He now writes what he aims to be the smart end of entertaining fiction, stories that have detailed, interesting plots and vibrant, believable characters.
 He also writes non-fiction travel journals that detail his abundant stupidity and lacklustre grasp on reality.
 His work includes a sci-fi comedy set in the imagination of a sentient brick, a complete drama/comedy trilogy about secret technology, literary science-fiction, contemporary drama, horror and numerous short stories that defy description, reason and any kind of point.

-He frequently collaborates with his old friend, Seth Godwynn, who edits his work and the two have written several complete novels together.
+He frequently collaborates with his old friend, Seth Godwynn, who edits all his work, and the two have written multiple complete books together.

-A.P.
-Atkinson looks forward to a future where he will be too old to exercise and won’t have to feel guilty about getting fat.
+As a married author, Jack doesn’t have much to look forward to but hopes to one day be too old to exercise and not having to feel guilty about getting fat.